Whenever you see something offered for ‘free’, there’s usually a catch, right?

 While the basic-level ceremony can be free, you’ll still need to pay the fees for obtaining the various licenses and documentation required, and occasionally you must pay to have those documents translated into English.
 Some destinations have government-imposed fees as well.

-Those fees can vary depending on whether you’re going into town to visit the appropriate office (taking a taxi at your own expense) or they’re bringing the paperwork to you at the resort (generally more expensive).
+Those fees are typically pretty nominal, but can vary depending on whether you’re going into town to visit the appropriate office (taking a taxi at your own expense) or they’re bringing the paperwork to you at the resort (generally more expensive).
 Also, if you’re having a civil (aka “symbolic”) ceremony instead of a legally binding one, then there’s usually a fee for the minister or justice of the peace, but even when there’s no fee for the officiant, it’s still customary to tip the person who conducts your ceremony.

 Another often Overlooked Truth:

-If your guests are shelling out a couple of thousand dollars to attend your wedding in paradise, don’t count on seeing a pricey gift from them as well…..some may not be able to afford both a trip and that top-of-the-line Vitamix you have on your Gift Registry.
+If your guests are shelling out a couple of thousand dollars to attend your wedding in paradise, don’t count on seeing a pricey gift from them as well….some may not be able to afford both a trip and that top-of-the-line Vitamix you have on your Gift Registry.
 This may be perfectly fine if you’re a little older and/or already have a well-stocked household, but for young couples just starting out in life, it’s a consideration.

 Free Wedding versus buying a Package?